-I’m sure each one of you reading this blog has been in this ambiguous position at some point in time.
+I’m sure each one of you reading this blog of AI managed investing vs Self Directed Investing has been in this ambiguous position at some point in time.
 Developing a portfolio is just like seeking the help of a civil engineer and architect to construct and design your home.

 In terms of a portfolio, a person usually seeks professional assistance by opting for equity advisory services or doing it themselves.
 It narrows down to investors, and each has a different approach.

-Some prefer self-analysis, while others feel better with some professional guidance.
+Some prefer self-analysis, while others feel better with some stock advisory services.
 Some investors even like a mix of self-directed investing and using a professional money manager.

 There’s no right or wrong way to go about finding investments for you and your goals, but each strategy has advantages and disadvantages.
 Ultimately, achieving your financial goal matters – do it yourself or look for the best financial planning in India.